chien-y/credit_freezes_slides/README.md

   - The depositor only lends out funds with an opportunity cost/ default-free rate.
   - The banks hold the asset and have liquidity shocks, which are independent across banks.
   - The entrepreneurs require a bulky investment with a fixed return.
+- There is intermediation friction.
   - The potential network is given: G.
 - Restricted by G, agents decide the lending contract relationship.

 ##